 P-Iris (Precise iris) lenses allow the camera to adjust to an exact F-number without drift, through the usage of a stepper motor.
 The host system knows the exact position of the iris at all times, allowing for a closed loop feedback system.

-Operating P-Iris lenses
+P-Iris lens control description

 P-Iris controls are described further in the following documents:

 - Vimba and third-party software users: GigE Features Reference - PvAPI users: GigE Camera and Driver Attributes document